EdgeEX — Customizing courses: In-flight customization and impacts on student progress

 ActionExampleImpacts

-Adding units and lessonsAt the district or school level, a new lesson is added to the course in a unit the student has already completed.
+Adding units and lessonsAt the section level, a new lesson is added to the course in a unit the student has already completed.

 • The next time the student accesses the course, the student is directed to complete the new lesson from a previous unit, which causes the student to appear to have moved backwards in their progress.

-Removing units and lessonsAt the district or school level, units and lessons that the student has already completed are removed.
+Removing units and lessonsAt the section level, units and lessons that the student has already completed are removed.

 • The student's work appears to be gone, although it isn't.
 If the lesson is ever added back in, then it will show as completed.